 Consumer Behaviour & Holiday Sales

-The percentage of foot traffic is without a doubt going to drop this year, specifically around the holiday season compared to last year's recorded stats.
+More people are shopping online than ever before.
+In fact, there are 2.14 billion online shoppers, and this is expected to rise to 2.77 billion by 2025.
 In response to this, businesses are having to grow their digital presence to keep up with sales and reach their audiences from a different perspective.
 It’s even been recorded that 66% of consumers are planning on shopping more locally, which could give great advantages to small businesses if they prioritise the need for an eCommerce site.

 For other companies, despite the size of your business or whether your brand serves local communities or not, having a holiday marketing plan during the pandemic will help your company stay afloat amidst the chaos.